visit-dav/visit/src/doc/tutorials/Data_Analysis.rst

   * For 3D, it will weight by volume.
   * For axi-symmetric 2D calculations, it will weight by revolved volume.

-3. Note that both queries have options for doing queries over time (grayed out because we don't have a time varying data set).
+3. Note that both queries have options for doing queries over time (grayed out because we don't have a time varying dataset).

   * This is for time varying data and will produce a curve in a separate window.